Get in Touch

 Introduction AI, Machine Learning & Deep Learning

-• History, basic concepts and usual applications of artificial intelligence far Of the fantasies carried by this domain
+• History, basic concepts, and usual applications of artificial intelligence far from the fantasies carried by this domain.

 • Usual Learning Machine: definition.